mzattera/predictive-powers/README.md

 		// Download Credit Suisse financial statement 2022 PDF and extract its text.
 		// We keep only one piece of 750 tokens, as extracting questions from a long
-		// text might
-		// result in a timeout
+		// text might result in a timeout.
 		String statment = LlmUtil.split(ExtractionUtil.fromUrl(
 				"https://www.credit-suisse.com/media/assets/corporate/docs/about-us/investor-relations/financial-disclosures/financial-reports/csg-ar-2022-en.pdf"),
 				750).get(2);